Different Types of Sarees in India You Must Know About

 Among the different types of sarees, Kasavu is a reminder that simplicity can be incredibly powerful.

-Paithani Saree – Rich in Color and Craft
+Paithani Saree – Rich in Color and Craft Among Different Types of Sarees

 Paithani sarees from Maharashtra are known for their vibrant colors and detailed motifs, especially peacocks and floral patterns.